cezaris13/Chat-servers-implementation/Readme.md

 # Chat server implementation using sockets for Computer networks course in Vilnius university (2022, spring semester)

+## The structure of the client server connections:
+- There are 2 sockets(servers) which connect to each other.
+- The users connect to server 1 and server 2.

 ## Launching the program
 ```bash
 make buildServers # launches 2 server instances with ports 20000 and 10000